Ultimate frisbee: Rules

 A point is scored when one team catches the disc in the opposing team's end zone.

 Each point begins with both teams lining up on the front of their respective end zone line.
 Standing beyond the end zone line before the disc is thrown by the defense (a "pull") to the offense is known as an "offsides" violation.
 A regulation grass outdoor game has seven players per team.
-In mixed ultimate, the teams usually play with a "4-3" ratio, meaning either 4 men and 3 women or 4 women and 3 men will be playing.
-The offensive end zone dictates whether there are more men or women.
-This end zone is called the 'gen-zone', short for gender zone.
+In mixed ultimate, the teams play with a "4-3" or sometime other ratios, meaning either 4 men and 3 women or 4 women and 3 men will be playing and so on.
+The decision of the specific genre tattoo is decided before each point by the team about to play offence.

 Each point begins with the two teams starting in opposite end zones.
 The team who scored the previous point are now on defense.
 The teams indicate their readiness by raising a hand, and the team on defense will throw the disc to the other team.
 This throw is called a "pull".
 When the pull is released, all players are free to leave their end zones and occupy any area on the field.
 Both teams should not leave the end-zone before the pull is released.
 Thus, the defending team must run most of the field length at speed to defend immediately, and a good pull is designed to hang in the air as long as possible to give the defending team time to make the run.

-To score goals, the players of each team try to get the possession of the flying disc (without making physical contact with players), pass it from one teammate to the other, and keep it away from the opponents till it is carried all the way towards their (opponents’) end zone or goal area.
+To score goals, the players of each team try to get the possession of the flying disc (without making physical contact with players), pass it from one teammate to the other, and keep it away from the opponents till it is carried all the way towards their (opponents') end zone or goal area.
 Each end-zone lies at each end of the court.